Spotted turtle: Reproduction

 A study in Pennsylvania analyzed the reproductive biology of the spotted turtle.
 Sexual maturity is not reached until age 8, upon which researchers found that courtship and nesting periods typically ranged from March until June.
 The courtships involved females being frantically chased by one to several males for approximately 15 to 30 minutes.
-During the chase, females’ tails and legs were often bit by males.
+During the chase, females' tails and legs were often bit by males.
 If two males were present, they occasionally stopped the chase to fight with one another and the losing male retreated.
 When the female was caught, the male mounted her and placed his tail beneath the female while grasping her carapace tightly.
 Females later constructed their nest in well-drained areas that were exposed to full sunlight.
 Clutches can range from 1–8 with an average of 3–4.
 These animals also exhibit temperature-dependent sex determination, meaning that the outside temperature during the incubation period determines the sex of the hatchling with males resulting from the temperature being lower and females when it's higher.
 After the eggs were laid, they were arranged in the nest by alternate movements of the hind feet.
 The hind feet were also used to scrape soil and grass back into the nest cavity.
-Incubation periods were estimated to range between 70 to 83 days.
+Incubation periods were estimated to range between 70 and 83 days.